Boost your cell phone signal

 To find the exact parts you need, go online.
 If you’re unsure what you need, contact either the manufacturer or one of the suppliers for help.

-Cell Phone Signal Boost System
+Homemade Cell Phone Signal Booster System

 A cell phone signal boost system has four basic parts—the external antenna (1), the amplifier (2), the inside antenna (3) and the coaxial cables that connect them (4).